bbenedict/bbenedict/2023-100days-coding.md

 ## day 8

-Added support for cohere generate.  cohere doesn't seems to support context the way openai does so will need to create a context data structure such that each adapater can map that to the correct data structure.
+Added support for cohere generate.  cohere doesn't seems to support context the way openai does so will need to create a context data structure such that each adapter can map that to the correct data structure.
 I new this was coming as soon as I added a second integration.

 ## day 9